nestybox/sysbox/docs/user-guide/troubleshoot-k8s.md

 ## sysbox-deploy-k8s fails to install Sysbox

-If the sysbox-deploy-k8s fails to install Sysbox, take a look at the logs for the sysbox-deploy-k8s pod (there is one such pod for each K8s worker node where sysbox is installed).
+If the sysbox-deploy-k8s daemonset fails to install Sysbox, take a look at the logs for the sysbox-deploy-k8s pod (there is one such pod for each K8s worker node where sysbox is installed).
 The logs should ideally look like this:

 ```console